Byrchall High School

-Byrchall High School is a secondary school and specialist mathematics and computing school with academy status, in the Ashton-in-Makerfield area of the Metropolitan Borough of Wigan, Greater Manchester.
+Byrchall High School is a secondary school and specialist mathematics and English school with academy status, in Ashton-in-Makerfield within the Metropolitan Borough of Wigan, Greater Manchester.

 Admissions

 It has a mixed intake of both boys and girls aged 11–16.
 The current pupil population is approximately 1,200.
-The current headteacher is Alan Birchall.
+The current headteacher is Phil Paul.
 Byrchall High School is one of three secondary schools in Ashton, the other two being St Edmund Arrowsmith Catholic High School, next to Byrchall High School, and Cansfield High School.

-The school is situated between the A49 and the M6 on the southern edge of the Wigan borough, neighbouring St Helens.
+The school is situated between the A49 and the M6 on the southern edge of the Wigan borough, neighbouring Haydock in the borough of St Helens.

 History

 Grammar school

-The school was founded in 1588 as Ashton Grammar School by Robert Byrchall on land donated by wealthy local land owner William Gerrard.
+The school was founded in 1588 as Ashton Grammar School by Robert Byrchall on land donated by wealthy local land owner William Gerard.
 The original building in Seneley Green is now Garswood Library.
 Through the school, Ashton-in-Makerfield Grammar School Old Boys F.C. (now known as Ashtonians AFC) entered the Lancashire Amateur Football League in 1951.

+After the Second World War a prisoner-of-war camp for Germans, POW Camp 50, operated at its site.
+One of its inmates was footballer Bert Trautmann who was confined there until 1948.